Experienced Florida Attorney Helps Establish Your Eligibility in Workers’ Compensation Cases

 - You must be an employee — In order to receive workers’ compensation benefits, you must be an employee of the business where you were injured.
 Customers and other non-employees cannot receive insurance benefits from a company if they are injured on the premises.
 You can, however, file a civil suit if a negligent business or property owner causes you injury.

 - All injuries must be work-related — Your injuries must have happened while performing work-related tasks in order to receive any workers’ compensation payments.
 This usually does not include injuries that happen during your lunch break or while engaging in conduct that is not a part of your job description.

 While Florida’s regulations are very flexible on what injuries are covered under workers’ compensation insurance, the following are not acceptable injuries for companies to cover:

-Contact our team of skilled workers’ compensation attorneys
+Contact a skilled workers’ compensation attorney

 If you have suffered a work-related injury but are unsure about whether or not you are eligible for workers’ compensation payments, call Kaylor, Kaylor & Leto, P.A. at 800.900.7734 or contact us online to schedule a free consultation.
 We have offices in Winter Haven, Lakeland, Sebring and Tampa.
 We represent clients in Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange counties.